F0lak/dm_open_ref/ref/atom/var/layer.md

 The actual drawing order of icons may change depending on world.map_format.
-An isometric map for instance has to display tiles that are \"closer\" to the viewer in front of tiles that are in the back, so the layer var takes a backseat to the needs of the map.
+An isometric map for instance has to display tiles that are "closer" to the viewer in front of tiles that are in the back, so the layer var takes a backseat to the needs of the map.
 If you use the `TOPDOWN_MAP` or `TILED_ICON_MAP` map formats, the layer is more important.